 Parameter Seabasin Results Fisheries impact Arctic For fisheries impact on habitats, habitat information has been obtained from various sources.
 Different working groups within the Arctic Council provide some kind of information on important areas within the Arctic area.
 Arctic: Information on fishing impact is scarce and mostly on low-spatial level resolution; it was not possible to generate an overall overview of fishing impact in the Arctic area.
 Mediterranean The VMS maps cover only EU MS fishing in the Mediterranean Sea.
 Moreover, the data were not available for all the countries (Italy, Croatia, and Spain did not provide them) while partially available for the other EU countries, and the time series does not cover the same period in the different countries.
 The greatest limitation of the characteristics and respective data sets is that they fail to meet the scope of the product due to the incomplete spatial and temporal coverage of the data sets.
 Hence, also the change of the level of disturbance of trawling on the seabed could be calculated on a shorter time period in respect to that required by the Tender.
 The AIS data have a higher spatial coverage in respect to VMS data mainly because also non-EU vessels are equipped with this system.
-Therefore, although in the available time period there are no data for a part of the fishing fleets due to the fact that the obligation of adopting this system was gradually extended over the years, they allow to get a more spatial complete coverage of the overall vertice and othere are no data for a part of the fishing fleets due to the overall Mediterranean basin the system was gradually extended over the years, they allow to get a more spatial complete coverage of the overall masin.
+Therefore, although in the available time period there are no data for a part of the fishing fleets due to the fact that the obligation of adopting this system was gradually extended over the years, they allow to get a more spatial complete coverage of the overall Mediterranean basin in respect to VMS.
 HUMAN ACTIVITIES Atlantic Overall availability is quite good for Human activities data, with reservations in delivery mechanisms of which 40% are only moderate (simple online downloading) and also unclear data policy for 40% of them.
 Most of the data products currently available on human maritime activities seem regionally clustered or are scarce.
 For the assessment of impact of an oil spill on tourist beaches the dataset used as a proxy was the EMODnet dataset 'Quality of bathing water' which might not be comprehensive.
 Aquaculture sites are often found as point locations rather than polygons boundaries.
 Data on shellfish aquaculture currently available on the EMODnet Human activity portal are clearly not satisfactory, as they are still mostly in point form from many sources.
 GIS compliant cadastre data were found for Ireland and France but are still missing elsewhere.
 More efforts are needed from the community to provide an effective representation of aquaculture activities suitable to address the challenges.
 The Oil Platform challenge required fast data provision to support real-time operations for a variety of parameters.
 Among other issues, it was found that data concerning certain managed areas was difficult to obtain.
 After 24 hours there was no data obtained on the locations of tourist beaches and shipping lanes and this limitation persisted through the challenge into 72 hours, particularly for the locations of tourist beaches in the Shetlands.
-EMODnet human activity Lot should be extended to include more data necessary (e.g. cables and pipelines, navigation data) for the wind farm sitting.
+EMODnet human activity Lot should be extended to include more data necessary (e.g. cables and pipelines, navigation data) for the wind farm siting.
 North Sea The Oil Platform challenge required fast data provision to support real-time operations for a variety of parameters.
 Among other issues, it was found that data concerning certain managed areas was difficult to obtain.
 Ship traffic Atlantic Maritime traffic data (AIS vessel tracking), deemed useful for challenges such as "Oil leak" (impact of spill on traffic), "Windfarm siting" (competition for space) or "Invasive species" (ballast water as vector of species transport), are not available for download.